 Communications procedures and medical control policies have been in place for decades and are updated as needed.
-As the EMD oversight body, we are available to QI any and all EMD related issues and plan to include disclosure protected "case" review opportunity at the the planned EMD meeting next quarter.
+As the EMD oversight body, we are available to QI any and all EMD related issues and we included a disclosure protected "case" review opportunity at the EMD meeting this quarter.
+We also coordinated a process to ensure uniform dispatching of SV transports and participated in discussions regarding dispatch practices in all three counties, with the goal of clarifying and optimizing dispatch procedures.